corda/corda/README.md

 _build/linux-i386-debug-bootimage_.
 This allows you to build with several different sets of options independently and even simultaneously without doing a clean build each time.

+Note that not all combinations of these flags are valid.
+For instance, non-jailbroken iOS devices do not allow JIT compilation, so only process=interpret or bootimage=true builds will run on such devices.
+See [here](https://github.com/ReadyTalk/hello-ios) for an example of an Xcode project for iOS which uses Avian.

 If you are compiling for Windows, you may either cross-compile using MinGW or build natively on Windows under MSYS or Cygwin.